 - 1/2 Tbsp. citric acid

 - Combine flour, arrowroot powder (or cornstarch), salt, citric acid, and 1/2 cup water in a saucepan.
 Mix until a thick paste has been created.

 - Add 1 cup of water and whisk the mixture to prevent lumps, over a medium/low heat.

 - Whisk paint mixture continuously until it begins to thicken.
 This may take up to ten minutes, so be patient, you are not doing anything wrong, I promise!
 Once it thickens, switch from a whisk to a mixing spoon.

 - Once it has reached a nice smooth thick consistency, remove it from heat and add 1/2 cup of water and mix thoroughly until the paint is well combined.

-- Allow the mixture to cool completely and then mix in the dish soap (optional).
+- Allow the mixture to cool completely and then mix in the liquid castile soap.

 - Separate your paint mixture into separate containers and mix in your coloring until you reach your desired color!
 You are ready to paint!

-- Store remaining paint in the refrigerator for 1-2 weeks (depending on whether or not you added the citric acid).
+- Store remaining paint in the refrigerator for 1-2 weeks when not using.

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.